 Substance addiction is a major problem in America and intervention is necessary to treat individuals with these problems.
-For chronic drug users inpatient drug rehab is needed.
-Usually the rehab period is short (30 to 90 days), depending upon the seriousness of the individual’s condition.
+For chronic drug users, inpatient drug rehab is needed.
+Usually, the rehab period is short (30 to 90 days), depending upon the seriousness of the individual’s condition.
 Individuals addicted to strong illegal drugs require detoxification for recovery.

 What Are Some Misconceptions About Rehab?

 One common misnomer is that rehab is like jail.
 This is not the case.
 The doors at a rehab facility remain unlocked and you are free to leave whenever you like.
 Even if a court or judge has sent you to rehab, you are still welcome to leave if you feel it necessary.
-However, in the event that you were sent there by a judge you will have to face legal consequences.
+However, in the event that you were sent there by a judge, you will face legal consequences.

-The main reason that there is an open door policy in rehab is because rehab only works under one condition: the client must be willing.
+The main reason that there is an open door policy in rehab is that rehab only works under one condition: the client must be willing.
 If someone with a substance abuse problem does not see it as a problem, then they are not yet ready to get better.
 If they feel forced to stay, it truly does them no good.

-Choosing the Right Program for You
+Choosing the Right Inpatient Drug Rehab for You

 There are several treatment programs available for those who need help with an addiction.
 Addiction is a very serious problem that numerous people face on a daily basis.
 Whether the addiction is drug based or not, treatment is needed.
-At an inpatient treatment facility, clients become part of a program and are in a controlled environment.
+In an inpatient treatment facility, clients become part of a program and are in a controlled environment.
 Treatment provides safety and security as well as help with addiction.
 Treatment involves a series of group meetings and counseling as well as education on addiction and how to cope with it.

-Clients benefit significantly from an inpatient program.
-During treatment they learn how to live a sober life.
+Clients benefit significantly from an inpatient drug rehab program.
+During treatment, they learn how to live a sober life.
 It helps to prepare them for their return to society after treatment is complete.
 Any treatment for an addiction whether it is drugs, alcohol, shopping, or sex will be challenging at times but it can be done.
 Living with an addiction has nothing but negative effects on a person, but overcoming it is quite an accomplishment and provides a recovering addict with a better quality of life.

-What to Expect in a Treatment Program
+What to Expect in an Inpatient Drug Rehab Program